erincatto/box2d/README.md

 Please do not submit pull requests.
 Instead, please file an issue for bugs or feature requests.
 For support, please visit the Discord server.

 # Giving Feedback
 Please file an issue or start a chat on discord.
+You can also use [GitHub Discussions](https://github.com/erincatto/box2d/discussions).

 ## License
 Box2D is developed by Erin Catto and uses the [MIT license](https://en.wikipedia.org/wiki/MIT_License).